oakes/play-clj/README.md

 ## Getting Started

-There are several different ways to create a project:
+There are a few ways to create a project:

 * [Leiningen](https://github.com/technomancy/leiningen): `lein new play-clj hello-world`
-* [Nightcode](https://sekao.net/nightcode/): Click "New Project", provide a name, and choose the "Game" option
-* [Nightmod](https://sekao.net/nightmod/): Easiest option for beginners
+* [Nightmod](https://sekao.net/nightmod/): An IDE for play-clj

 ## Justification